jontruong05/azir-analysis/README.md

 For this problem, the model will be a binary classifier.
 The response variable will be `result`, which indicates whether Azir's game was won or lost.
 The `result` column of the dataset is used as the response variable because game statistics are representative of performance, and it is reasonable to think that high performance can influence game outcomes.
+We will use model accuracy to evaluate the binary classifier.
+We use model accuracy because we are not working with imbalanced data–the difference between the number of games won and the number of games lost is not very large.

 At the time of prediction, we only know the following information about each of Azir's games: `kills`, `deaths`, `assists`, `damagetochampions`, `totalgold`, `totalcs`, and `side`.
 The binary classifier will be trained on these features.